GUARDIAN GARDENS: A TURNAROUND

 A Plea for Member Iris Lists

 In my essay above, I noted that one of the data sources that Guardian Gardeners use to focus their efforts on our rarest varieties is the HIPS Member Databank, a census of what’s growing in the gardens of our members.
-Brett Barney, the Databank Chairman at HIPS who compiles the lists that members submit of their collections into a handy-to-use spreadsheet, has way too much free time on his hands when only a small fraction of our membership heeds the call for their tallies.
+The Databank Chair at HIPS compiles the lists that members submit of their collections into a handy-to-use spreadsheet, and has way too much free time when only a small fraction of our membership heeds the call for their tallies.

-The Guardian Gardens participants also have a harder time knowing what’s most in danger of disappearing forever, what they most urgently need to save, if HIPS members do not let Brett know what they are growing.
+The Guardian Gardens participants also have a harder time knowing what’s most in danger of disappearing forever, what they most urgently need to save, if HIPS members do not let the Databank chair know what they are growing.

 Even if you do not want to join the Guardian Gardener network, you can still further their goals of saving historic irises for the generations that come after ours, with just a few moments of an afternoon or evening.

 Please take those few moments, of a muggy, overhot afternoon or a rainy, stay-at-home evening, to write down with glee and deserved pride the list of all the iris wonders you have in your gardens, nestled in their ranks and rows or tumbling helter-skelter outside their beds.
-Then send that list to Brett Barney, Databank Chairman, 320 Lincoln Street, Sterling NE 68443.
-A handy form for creating a list can be downloaded here.
+Then send that list to the Databank chair – see the Contacts page for mailing information or send it to [email protected] A handy form for creating a list can be downloaded here.

 For all that is good and wholesome in this world, give these people more to do.
 Thank you, from all who’ll benefit.